 Note: Both BC Priority Invasive Species List and iNaturalist have scientific name of Persicaria wallichii.
 Noxious weed list uses Polygonum polystachyum.

 Knotweeds were introduced to British Columbia for use in gardens and landscaping due to their rapid growth and attractive appearance There are now four species established in BC: Bohemian, Giant, Himalayan, and Japanese knotweed.
 Knotweeds grow aggressively and are very hard to kill.

-Hoary alyssum spreads quickly through a long season of seed production.
+Hoary alyssum (False hoary madwort, Hoary berteroa) is a flowering plant with clusters of small white flowers with deeply notched petals.
+It spreads quickly through a long season of seed production.
 Seeds are dispersed by vehicles, equipment, footwear, wildlife, and birds.
-It can also contaminate hay and is considered a noxious weed in the Kootenay-Boundary region.

-Also known as “white-top”, Hoary cress is a perennial plant that invades open, sunny areas such as hayfields, meadows, and roadsides.
+Hoary cress (Heart-podded hoary cress, White top) is a perennial plant with numerous small, white flowers with 4 petals each.
+It invades open, sunny areas such as hayfields, meadows, and roadsides.
 It spreads by roots and seeds and crowds out native vegetation.
 It is considered a noxious weed in parts of BC.

 Japanese beetles were first found in BC in July 2017 in downtown Vancouver.
 Adult Japanese beetles can feed on over 300 species of plants, including many species of agricultural and horticultural importance.